undrewb/node-intro/readme.md

         docker build
             create a docker image and put it in the local registry docker start
-            run a docker image from the local image docker ps
+            run a docker image from the local registry docker ps
             show the currently running containers
         docker stop